stjudecloud/workflows/style-guide.md

   - TODO: address tasks with multiple outputs
 - output variable names should be short but descriptive
 - All tasks should run in a Docker container
+  - TODO: provide a default Docker image to use
 - no whitespace on empty lines
 - WDL lines should be less than 100 characters wide whenever possible
   - Exceptions would be long strings that WDL doesn't allow to be broken up